JulianKemmerer/PipelineC/README.md

 *Please feel free to message - very happy to make PipelineC work for you!
 Always looking for help as well.* -Julian

+Get started by reading the [wiki](https://github.com/JulianKemmerer/PipelineC/wiki).

+# What is PipelineC?

 A C-like(1) hardware description language (HDL)(2) adding automatic pipelining(3) as an additional language construct/compiler feature.

 1. Not actually regular C. But mostly compileable by gcc for doing basic functional verification/'simulation'.